NetComposer/nktranscoder/README.md

 ## Sample transcoder configuration

 A transcoder describes what kind of underlying implementation or provider will be used to perform actual video conversion.
-As an example, `nktranscoder_ffmpeg` supports the following syntax:
+As an example, `nktranscoder_netscale_ffmpeg` supports the following syntax:

 ```
 Processor = #{ class => ffmpeg,